ethereum/go-ethereum/docs/_clef/CliqueSigning.md

 ## Storing passwords in `clef`

-With that done, Clef can be made aware of the password.
-To do this `setpw <address>` is invoked to store a password for a given address.
-Clef asks for the password, and it also asks for the Clef master-password, in order to update and store the new secrets inside Clef vault.
+With that done, `clef` can be made aware of the password.
+To do this `setpw <address>` is invoked to store a password for a given address. `clef` asks for the password, and it also asks for the master-password, in order to update and store the new secrets inside the vault.

 ```
 $ clef --keystore ./ddir/keystore --configdir ./clef --chainid 15 --suppress-bootwarn setpw 0x9CD932F670F7eDe5dE86F756A6D02548e5899f47